nwisbeta/github.io/pages/snomed_valueset/snomed_valueset_landing_page.md

 Enter the base URL with the `ValueSet` resource.

-The response depends on which value sets are installed on the given Ontoserver.
+The response depends on which value sets are installed.
 The NWIS test server has no ValueSets specified.

 `
 GET http://nhswales-snomed-dev.app/fhir/ValueSet